Is Dairy Farming Cruel To Cows? Here’s What You Need To Know

 The separation is traumatizing for the mother and child.
 There are countless videos of cow moms fighting back when their babies are being taken away from them, and multiple dairy farmers have admitted to me that their babies cry out for their mothers, and mothers for babies, for days or even weeks after the separation.
 On this website that highlights some of the most “humane” dairy farms in North Carolina, you can see that separation of mother and baby are standard practice at all farms.

-Nothing Humane About Any Of It
+Nothing Humane About Dairy Farming

 To summarize, it is delusional to conclude that an industry is “humane” when it literally depends on forced impregnation and separation of mother and child to exist.
 The word “humane” implies that it is the “most human” thing to do – that it is suitable and ethical for even humans to endure – but what I have just explained is clearly the furthest thing from what any of us would want to experience, and the only way to conclude otherwise is by pretending that cows do not feel emotions or form family bonds, which has already been disproven previously in this text.
 Now, let’s move on to some more important aspects of the dairy industry.

-The Dairy Industry Disrespects Mothers
+The Dairy Industry Disrespects Motherhood

 Motherhood and birth is a sacred, powerful act.
 It gives life and takes life.
 It should be respected and honored as such.
 When speaking to Samah Seger from the Aotearoa Liberation League, she expressed that “Dairy is really about as disrespectful as you can get.
 We’re talking about motherhood; what can be more sacred than motherhood, or the fluid that she creates to feed her child?”

 She went on to explain that “Reproduction in general has been one of those things that colonialism has systematically desecrated, not just for animals but for humans as well.
 And you see it across the world in the history of colonization.
 It is one of the first things that the target: female’s autonomy over their own reproductive systems.”
 She adds that “Dairy normalizes the exploitation of the reproductive system.
-It normalizes saying, ‘there is nothing sacred about a mother, about giving birth’.
+It normalizes saying, ‘There is nothing sacred about a mother, about giving birth’.
 Again, it is about as disrespectful as you can get.”
 Many mothers around the world have amplified the same sentiment and share their powerful stories on the Mothers Against Dairy website.

 Reproduction in general has been one of those things that colonialism has systematically desecrated, not just for animals but for humans as well.